minoskt/PoliBox/README.md

 ### Install required apps and drivers

-Copy both `driver-reddit-simulator` and `app-ancile` folders (located under `databox`) into `databox_dev\build`.
+Copy `driver-reddit-simulator`, `driver-mobile-phone-use` and `app-ancile` folders (located under `databox`) into `databox_dev\build`.

-Under `databox_dev`, run `./databox-install-component driver-reddit-simulator databoxsystems 0.5.2` and `./databox-install-component app-ancile databoxsystems 0.5.2`.
+Under `databox_dev`, run `./databox-install-component driver-reddit-simulator databoxsystems 0.5.2`, `./databox-install-component driver-mobile-phone-use databoxsystems 0.5.2`, and `./databox-install-component app-ancile databoxsystems 0.5.2`.

-Start Databox again and go to: `My App -> App Store` and upload the two manifests (`databox-manifest.json`) from `driver-reddit-simulator` and `app-ancile` folders.
+Start Databox again and go to: `My App -> App Store` and upload the three manifests (`databox-manifest.json`) from `driver-reddit-simulator`, `driver-reddit-simulator`, and `app-ancile` folders.
 The new driver and app will now appear in the App Store.

 Go to the App Store and install `driver-reddit-simulator`.
 After successfully installed, click at the `driver-reddit-simulator` to see the configuration page (`Reddit Simulator Driver Configuration`), and click at `Save Configuration` to load data from `_davros` account.
+Do the same for the `driver-reddit-simulator` to load the sample (`u000.json`).
+This full data that this sample is from can be found at https://crawdad.org/telefonica/mobilephoneuse/20190429/, this data can be converted to the json format of the sample with the included converter (`tools/csv_to_json.py`).

 Go to the App Store and install `app-ancile`.